darrenburns/posting/README.md

 The supplied directory will be recursively searched for files matching `**/*.posting.yaml`, and they'll appear in the sidebar.

-If you don't supply a collection directory, the current working directory will be used.
+If you don't supply a directory, Posting will use the default collection directory.
+You can check where this is by running `posting locate collection`.

 To save the currently open request, press <kbd>ctrl</kbd>+<kbd>s</kbd>.